 Somatic stem cells are adult-derived cells with two defining characteristics: the capacity to undergo differentiation and generate multiple lineages over extended periods, and the capacity to self-renew simultaneously.
 Traditionally, the stem cell pool within a single tissue was believed to be homogeneous, with all stem cells having the same differentiation and self-renewal potential.
 In many somatic tissues, the stem cell system is surprisingly heterogeneous, containing different types of stem cells, such as those from hematopoietic, skin, and intestinal epithelium, according to recent data generated by new technologies.

 Uncover the Heterogeneity of Immunity Associated Microbiome

-Host immunity plays a critical role in regulating clinical responses to various treatment.
+Host immunity plays a critical role in regulating clinical responses to various treatments.
 Recently, the gut microbiome has been demonstrated to play a major role in mediating overall immune set-point, via various effects on local and systemic inflammatory processes.
 Scientists have found that quantifiable differences in the microbiome are associated with disease and treatment outcomes.
 However, the detailed mechanisms of immune-microbiome interactions have not been clarified.
-Single cell technologies provide a powerful tool to investigate and explore the heterogeneity of immunity associated microbiome.
+Single cell technologies provide a powerful tool to investigate and explore the heterogeneity of immunity-associated microbiomes.